In Exercises 1–12, solve each triangle. Round lengths to the near... | Channels for Pearson+

 Textbook QuestionTextbook Question

 In Exercises 1–12, solve each triangle.
 Round lengths to the nearest tenth and angle measures to the nearest degree.
 If no triangle exists, state 'no triangle.'
 If two triangles exist, solve each triangle.
-C = 50°, a = 3, c = 1
+B = 66°, a = 17, c = 12

 Verified Solution